 Synopsis by Hal Erickson

-writing, actor, addiction, alcoholism, drugs, dysfunctional, family, family-tragedy, terminal-illness, tuberculosis
+writing, actor, addiction, alcoholism, depression, drugs, dysfunctional, family, terminal-illness, tuberculosis